microsoft/GraphView/DeveloperGuide.md

 After we get a traversal object, we call the method `Next()`.
 This methodis very complex, but only two main processes are related to the translation, `GetContext()` and `ToSqlScript()`. `GetContext()` is the method to build the FSM.

-Due to the lasy property, we just need to call `GetContext()` on the last `GremlinTranslationOperator` of the GremlinTranslationOpList.
+Due to the lazy property, we just need to call `GetContext()` on the last `GremlinTranslationOperator` of the `GremlinTranslationOpList`.
 It calls `GetContext()` on the previous `GremlinTranslationOperator`...
 The first `GremlinTranslationOperator` is an object of `GrenlinVOp`.
 We will create an instance of `GremlinFreeVertexVariable`.
-Because we want the vertex whose id is "1" rather all vertices, we need to add a predicate in order to ensure {v| v is a vertex whose id is "1"}.
+Because we want the vertex whose id is "1" rather all vertices, we need to add a predicate in order to ensure `{v| v is a vertex whose id is "1"}`.
 We need to add the instance to a `VariableList`, which maintains all `GremlinTranslationOperator`, add the it to a `TableReferencesInFromClause`, which is used to generate the `FROM` clause, and set it as the `PivotVariable`, which means the current state in FSM, and add it to `StepList`, which maintains all states.

 The first state is generated, then how to transfor it to the next state?

 We maintain all information about FSM in an instance of `GremlinToSqlContext`.
 Because C# pass objects by reference, we can add new information on the previous object.
 Finally, we can use an object of `GremlinToSqlContext` to represent the FSM.
 Therefore, we can return an object of `GremlinToSqlContext` to the next state.

 The next `GremlinTranslationOperator` is an object of `GremlinOutOp`.
 We need to get an object of `GremlinFreeEdgeVariable` and then an object of `GremlinFreeVertexVariable`.
 Then add the two to `VariableList` and `TableReferencesInFromClause`, but only set the latter as the `PivotVariable` and add it to `StepList`.
-Because the second state of the FSM is {v | There exists an edge from a vertex in N_1 to v}.
+Because the second state of the FSM is `{v | There exists an edge from a vertex in N_1 to v}`.
 If you still remember, `MATCH` can be used to find edges.
 Therefore, we add the object of `GremlinFreeVertexVariable` to `MatchPathList`.

 `GremlinOutEOp` is the next and the last one.
 Similar to the `GremlinTranslationOperator`, add an object of `GremlinVertexToForwardEdgeVariable` to `VariableList` and `MatchPathList` and set the object as the `PivotVariable` and add it to `StepList`.